zstg/blog/zstgblog/content/posts/Linux/Arch.md

 cover = ""
 tags = ["Arch", "Linux"]
 keywords = ["Linux", "Arch"]
-description = ""
-showFullContent = false
-readingTime = false
-hideComments = false
-color = "" #color from the theme settings
+description = "In this blog post, we check out the installation of Archlinux, a distro notoriously hard to install." showFullContent = false readingTime = false hideComments = false color = "" #color from the theme settings
 +++

-# Arch Linux Installation Guide
 Installing Arch is not hard at all, it's quite simple to do.
-Arch has long been known as a power users distro, and Arch users are usually elitists.
+Arch has long been known as a power-users' distro, and Arch users are usually elitists.
 Today, we'll break that notion!

 Let's learn how to install Arch manually!